Peetee06/lessons-tasks-assignment/README.md

 - `test`: contains the tests for the app in the same structure as the `lib` folder.

 ### Features
-- `lessons`: Displays a list of lessons.
+- `concepts`: Displays a list of concepts.
-- `lesson`: Displays the pages of a lesson.
+- `concept`: Displays the sections of a concept.
-- `tasks`: Displays the list of tasks for a lesson.
+- `challenges`: Displays the list of challenges for a concept.

 ## Core Packages
 - `flutter_bloc`: Used for the MVVM pattern using Cubits.